apache/incubator-crail-website/overview/index.md

 <div style="text-align: justify">
 <p>
 Access to storage resources over the network -- as happening during file read/write operations -- are implemented using RDMA.
 For instance, accesses to blocks residing in the DRAM tier are implemented using one-sided read/write RDMA operations.
-With one-sided operations the storage nodes remain completely passive, thus, are not wasting any CPU cycles for I/O. At the same time, the client benefits from zero-copy data placements, freeing CPU cycles that would otherwise be used for memory copying, context switching etc. One-sided operations are also very effective for reading or writing subranges of storage blocks as only the relevant data is shipped over the network, instead of shipping the entire block.
+With one-sided operations the storage nodes remain completely passive and, thus, are not wasting any CPU cycles for I/O. At the same time, the client benefits from zero-copy data placements, freeing CPU cycles that would otherwise be used for memory copying, context switching, etc. One-sided operations are also very effective for reading or writing subranges of storage blocks as only the relevant data is shipped over the network, as opposed to shipping the entire block.
 </p>
 <p>
 In Crail, storage tiers are actual plugins.
-A storage tier defines the type of storage and network hardware it supports.
-For instance, the disaggregated flash tier supports shared flash storage accessed through iSER (iSCSI over RDMA), versus, the upcoming NVMef storage will be supporting NVMe flash access over RDMA fabrics.
+A storage tier defines the type of storage protocol and network hardware it supports.
+For instance, the disaggregated flash tier supports shared flash storage accessed through SRP (SCSI RDMA protocol), versus, the upcoming NVMef storage will be supporting NVMe flash access over RDMA fabrics.
 </p>
 </div>
 <br>